-Your Local Sports Podiatrist Talks About Bunions and Foot Pain
+Your Point Cook Sports Podiatrist Talks About Bunions and Foot Pain

 Bunions are a condition also called Hallux Abducto Valgus or HAV.
 This is a condition where the big toe migrates towards the smaller toes and the front of the foot becomes wider.
 Bunions present in a Podiatry clinic for a number of reasons, some of which Podiatrists can be very helpful for and some a referral may be made to a Surgical Specialist to assess the needs of surgery.